christophd/christophd.github.io/_posts/2014-11-21-camel-testing-1.md

 <dependency>
   <groupId>org.apache.xbean</groupId>
   <artifactId>xbean-spring</artifactId>
-  <version>3.18</version>
+  <version>${xbean.version}</version>
 </dependency>
 {% endhighlight %}

 We need to add the ActiveMQ Maven dependencies to our Citrus project.
 This is done in the Maven POM _pom.xml_ file.
 Once we have this we can add the message broker to the Citrus configuration.
-We add a new Spring application context file _citrus-activemnq-context.xml_ in _src/citrus/resources_ folder.
+We add a new Spring application context file _citrus-activemq-context.xml_ in _src/citrus/resources_ folder.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>